isomerpages/govtech-stp/_travellers-from-malaysia/02a-pca-overview.md

 ### **Application Process**

-The PCA application has to be submitted by the employer on behalf of their employees, via CorpPass, on [<<weblink>>](https://www.google.com) from 10 August 2020, 1200 hours onwards.
+The PCA application has to be submitted by the employer on behalf of their employees from 10 August 2020, 1200 hours onwards.
 Employers may choose a date of entry within a 60-day window of their application.
 All applications will be processed on a first-come, first-served basis.
 Employers must submit their applications at least 7 days before their employees’ entry into Singapore.

 Employers are advised to have the following information of each employee on hand, before proceeding to submit an application:
 1. Employee’s FIN;